lead-build/lead-build/docs/reference/language.md

 Objects are collections of named fields written with `{ key = value; ... }`.
 They are used for structured data, function arguments, and configuration.

 Object keys may be written either as identifiers (`name`) or as quoted strings (`"compiler-flags"`).

+Objects support `==`/`!=`: two objects are equal when they have the same set of keys and each corresponding value is equal.

 Example:
 ```lead